contact@consultdmw.com

 Preface

-Consistently applying a convention for naming tables, queries, forms, reports, and the control objects in forms and reports, across all Access databases makes their creation and maintenance much easier than if you use any old names.
+Consistently applying a convention for naming tables, queries, forms, reports, and the control objects in forms and reports, across all Access databases makes their creation and maintenance much easier than if you use names applied by default by Access.

 General Rules for Names